Last Updated on October 17, 2020

 If you’ve made it this far and are still struggling to find the best name, you can always consider using the business owner’s name.
 Doing so works well if the owner also plans to be the face behind the business.

 Something to keep in mind is that using the owner’s name as the business name can make it more challenging to sell the business in the future.

-7. Look at the Names of Other Repossession Companies
+8. Look at the Names of Other Personal Trainers Businesses

-Here is a list of existing repo company names that may help give you some creative ideas.
+Here is a list of names from existing businesses that may help give you some creative personal trainer business name ideas.
 While many of these names may be available for you to use, be sure to check first to be sure it can be used.